yuzhao66/yuzhao66.github.io/content/en/research/_index.md

 <p style="text-align: justify;">
 <em>
-I strongly believe that social science experiments generate an imperceptible current, akin to that of a generator.
-My aspiration is for this current to release a formidable force, illuminating not only the vicinity of the power plant where resources abound but also reaching the darkest corners of the most remote communities 💡.

 My research objective is to assist individuals in making informed human capital decisions, champion the cause of marginalized and low-income groups, empowering them to unleash their full potential, and ultimately contribute to the cultivation of social equity. —— Yu Zhao
 </em>
 </p>